 Take the Tour

 The Haunted History Tour operates several nights a week, depending on the season.
 The tour departs from King's Square in St. George’s and lasts 60-75 minutes.
-You can book online or at the St. George’s Visitor Services Centre in King's Square.
+You can book online or at the St. George’s Visitor Services Centre.